-News Center > Entergy’s Indian Point Unit 3 to Permanently Shut Down
+News Release > Entergy’s Indian Point Unit 3 to Permanently Shut Down

 Entergy’s Indian Point Unit 3 to Permanently Shut Down